vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-One big difference here beteween native iOS development with SwiftUI and Flutter is that in SwiftUI, if you want a button, then you need to use the `Button` struct.
-But Flutter, being a multi-platform app development framework, you have access to variety of buttons that have pre-defined styles.
-The `TextButton` class comes from the *Material* package.
-A package is a set of source code files that are, well, packaged together.
-We will talk more about packages and Material soon but for now, if you're curious, you can read more about various widgets in the Material package by following [this link](https://docs.flutter.dev/development/ui/widgets/material).
+In SwiftUI if you want a button, then you need to use the `Button` struct.
+But with Flutter being a multi-platform framework, you have access to variety of buttons with pre-defined styles.

+The `TextButton` class comes from the *Material* package that was referenced above.
+A package is a set of source code files that are packaged together.
+Pacakges and Material design will be discussed in more depth later in the document.
+You can read more about various widgets in the Material package by following [this link](https://docs.flutter.dev/development/ui/widgets/material).

-### How do I align components horizontally?
+### Aligning components horizontally

 In SwiftUI, stack views play a big part in designing your layouts.
 That's why there are two separate structures that allow you to create stacks: